sid2364/pyzork/README.md

 }
 ```

 To specify where the game starts and ends, use "start" and "end" as nameOfPlace.

-Check the map.json file present for reference.
+Check __map.json__ for reference.

 Have fun!